Bylaws of the Colorado College Alumni Association

 B. The Executive Committee, when the Association Board is not in session, shall have and may exercise all of the authority of the Association Board except to the extent, if any, that such authority shall be limited by these Bylaws, or by resolutions passed by the Association Board.

-C. Members of the Executive Committee may participate in a meeting of the Committee by means of telephone or similar communications equipment.
+C. Members of the Executive Committee may participate in a meeting of the Committee by means of telephone or similar communications equipment, electronic mail or other electronic means.
 Such participation shall constitute presence in person at the meeting.
 As with all other committees of the Association Board, electronic mail and other uses of technology shall be encouraged to conduct the business of the Association Board.

 D. A Nominations and Awards Committee shall be appointed by the Association Board President and exist as a standing committee.
 The committee members shall be members of the Association Board.
-The committee shall, in consultation with the Association Board President, nominate candidates for successor members as set forth in Article I, Paragraph C. The committee shall, in consultation with the President and President-elect, set forth the criteria for the next President-Elect and Secretary, and present the criteria to the Association Board for approval.
-Members of the Association Board may nominate candidates for the Nominations Committee to consider.
+The committee shall, in consultation with the Association Board President, nominate candidates for successor members as set forth in Article I, Paragraph C. The committee shall, in consultation with the President and President-Elect, set forth the criteria for the next President-Elect and Secretary, and present the criteria to the Association Board for approval.
+The committee shall maintain lists of potential nominees for these positions.
+Members of the Association Board may nominate candidates for the Nominations and Awards Committee to consider.
 The committee will provide a slate of officer nominations to the Association Board for approval.
-The committee shall provide the Association Board with its recommendations of candidates for election of Alumni Trustees.
+The committee shall maintain lists of potential nominees for Alumni Trustee and provide the Association Board with its recommendations of candidates for election of Alumni Trustees.
 Alumni Trustees shall be nominated and elected, as the Bylaws of the Board of Trustees of the College shall provide.
-The committee may annually propose nominees for the Worner, Benezet, and Riley Awards together with such other awards as shall hereafter be created by the Association Board.
-The committee may periodically propose nominees for the Distinguished Service Award and any other award designated by the Association Board.
-Members of the committee are not eligible, while serving on the Alumni Association Board, to be nominated by the committee to receive any award.
+The Nominations and Awards Committee shall maintain lists of potential nominees for the Benezet, Worner, Riley and Spirit of Adventure Awards as well as such other awards as the Association Board may hereafter authorize or create and the committee may annually propose nominees for these awards.
+Members of the Nominations and Awards Committee are not eligible, while serving on the Association Board, to be nominated by the committee to receive any award.

-E. In consultation with the Alumni Director and the Executive Committee, the Association Board President may disband and/or create committees deemed necessary to fulfill the purposes of the Association Board and the Association.
+E. In consultation with the Director of Alumni Relations and the Executive Committee, the Association Board President may disband and/or create committees deemed necessary to fulfill the purposes of the Association Board and the Association and appoint the chairperson of such committees.
 All Committees shall be made up solely of members of the Association Board, and all members of the Association Board must serve on at least one committee.

-F. The Alumni Director is an employee of the College and shall be an ex officio member of each committee provided for in these Bylaws or otherwise created.
+F. The Director of Alumni Relations is an employee of the College and shall be an ex officio member of each committee provided for in these Bylaws or otherwise created.

 Action Without a Meeting